How to Write a Resume Reference List (With Examples)March 19, 2020

 Reference email address

-Reference description including where you worked together, when you worked together and your working relationship.
+Reference description including where and when you worked together as well as your working relationship.

 Resume reference list examples